rlkbelt/CPSC_502/README.md

 # CPSC_502

-Game engine to compare humans vs. self driving cars
+Unity game engine project

+A game to contrast human reaction vs. self-driving cars programming logic and how to approach the resulting ethical conundrums.

+Reasearch Project in Computer Science.
+University of Calgary